jmandel/testing-ghpages/libraries/container_javascript/index.md

 {% highlight html %}

-The SMART_CONNECT_HOST interface uses plain-old JavaScript objects to represent app instances as follows:

 {
   uuid: "string",  // unique ID for this instance of the app (new with each launch.)